Plaslon®: A PFAS-Free Non-Stick Cookware Coating That Lasts

 • Long-Lasting Performance: The durable nature of the coating means it retains its non-stick properties and appearance over time, even with regular use.

-With this specific PE-CVD cookware, maintenance is minimal, allowing you to spend less time cleaning and more time enjoying your cooking!
+With Plaslon® coated cookware, maintenance is minimal, allowing you save resources, spend less time cleaning and more time enjoying your meals!

 Certainly Not.
-This coating Technology neither contains nor develops any chemicals of concern.
+PLASLON® neither contains nor develops any chemicals of concern.

 • PFAS-Free: No harmful "forever chemicals." (no PFAS means no Teflon/PTFE, PFOA, PFOS, etc)